Blok M BCA MRT station

-Blok M BCA Station has a direct connection to adjacent Plaza Blok M, and will be integrated with Blok M Bus Terminal and Blok M station of TransJakarta nearby.
+Blok M BCA Station has a direct connection to adjacent Plaza Blok M, and will be integrated with the Blok M Bus Terminal.
 Due to its location at Blok M of Kebayoran Baru, the station is close to shopping centers such as Mal Blok M, Blok M Square and Pasaraya Grande as well as Plaza Blok M itself.

 History

 Blok M BCA Station was officially opened, along with the rest of Phase 1 of the Jakarta MRT on 24 March 2019.

 Building plan

+Incidents

+On May 30, 2024, a crane iron beam from construction project of the new building of the Attorney General's Office of Indonesia (Kejaksaan Agung RI) fell onto the tracks.
+The incident prompted the temporary suspension of services along the entire line to allow for the safe evacuation of the beam and to assess the condition of the tracks and signaling systems.
+Fortunately, no human casualties were reported.